How to create a high converting lead magnet

 No-one has time for lengthy forms.
 Ask for the essentials.
 Usually name and email.
 Make it easy.

-Each part you optimize through A/B testing and research can increase your conversions.
+Each part you optimise through A/B testing and research can increase your conversions.

 Real-world examples to inspire you